2018 Summer Camps

 (2) Review of the CIT Handbook and Packet

-(3) Meeting central office staff, summer staff, and other CITs!
+(3) Meeting full time staff, summer staff, and other CITs!

 (4) Training for Camp